 • Suggest that the kids write to Santa before you leave to give him the address of your hotel.
 In terms of presents, pack some small ones that you can take with you to fill a small stocking and tell the kids that Santa will leave the big ones at your home ready for their return.
 Before you leave, decorate your house as normal to keep the festive mood alive until you get back.

-• Research festive events in which they’ll want to take part, from twinkling fairy-lit Christmas markets to local traditions, shows by resort ski schools, fireworks, street entertainment, carol concerts and live music, snow sculptures, torchlight descents, nativity scenes, Santa’s grottos and perhaps even the sight of Father Christmas himself on skis!
-In Zell am See, there’s even an annual Christmas Day ‘tree dive’ during which lifeguards plunge into the lake to retrieve a Christmas tree from a depth of 15m, accompanied by festive music.
+• Research festive events in which they’ll want to take part, from twinkling fairy-lit Christmas market to local traditions, shows by resort ski school, fireworks, street entertainment, carol concerts and live music, snow sculptures, torchlight descents, nativity scenes, Santa’s grottos and perhaps even the sight of Father Christmas himself on skis!

-• Check what your hotel has lined up for Christmas Eve and/or the big day itself – think the likes of Bucks Fizz, pancakes and smoked salmon at breakfast, special gourmet menus with so many courses you’ll wonder if you might explode, visits from Santa, festive afternoon tea and Christmas decoration making in the kids’ club.
+• Check what Chalet Hotel L'Ecrin has lined up for Christmas Eve and/or the big day itself – think the likes of Bucks Fizz, pancakes and smoked salmon at breakfast, special gourmet menus with so many courses you’ll wonder if you might explode, visits from Santa, festive afternoon tea and Christmas decoration making in the kids’ club.

 • Remember that with today’s technology, not physically being with family doesn’t mean not seeing them – schedule in a Skype/FaceTime call so kids can chat with family and friends.